grafana/grafana/docs/sources/datasources/elasticsearch.md

 Querying and displaying log data from Elasticsearch is available in [Explore]({{< relref "../explore" >}}), and in the [logs panel]({{< relref "../panels/visualizations/logs-panel.md" >}}) in dashboards.
 Select the Elasticsearch data source, and then optionally enter a lucene query to display your logs.

-When switching from a Prometheus or Loki datasource in Explore your query will be automatically translated to an Elasticsearch log query with a correct Lucene filter.
+When switching from a Prometheus or Loki data source in Explore, your query is translated to an Elasticsearch log query with a correct Lucene filter.

 ### Log Queries